PhilReedData/PhilReedData.github.io/dhll201703/ammo.md

 A typical web request (or visit to a web page) involves a [URL](https://techterms.com/definition/url){:target="_blank"} typed in the address bar of your web browser.
 It points to a specific site, and a specific page within that site - click in the address bar now to see the URL of this page.
 For example, `http://www.massobservation.amdigital.co.uk/`
 ![Web page](img/ammo-010.png)

 After you enter the URL, either by typing it or clicking on a link that contains it, you will be taken to a web page.
-For example, click on `Contents` to move to the next page which has the URL `http://www.massobservation.amdigital.co.uk/Documents/Landing`
+For example, click on __Contents__ in the menu to move to the next page which has the URL `http://www.massobservation.amdigital.co.uk/Documents/Landing`
 ![Next web page](img/ammo-020.png)

 Really, this web page is an HTML document delivered from a web server to your browser; that is, a text file written with HTML tags to give structure is rendered onto the screen.
 The HTML might look a bit like this.